 Healthy Aging - Living Well Forum and Careers in Aging Week Award

-The Center for Gerontology Research and Partnership is pleased to announce the Healthy Aging – Living Well Forum
+The Center for Gerontology Research and Partnership held the Healthy Aging – Living Well Forum

-to be held Friday, April 10, 2015, on the UMass Lowell South Campus in O’Leary Library Auditorium Room 222.
-The Center is also proud to announce its selection for a 2015 Careers in Aging Week Award from the Gerontological Society of America, in association with the Association for Gerontology in Higher Education, and the National Hartford Centers of Gerontological Nursing Excellence.
+in April.
+The Center was selected for a 2015 Careers in Aging Week Award from the Gerontological Society of America, in association with the Association for Gerontology in Higher Education, and the National Hartford Centers of Gerontological Nursing Excellence.
 The award funds support for Careers in Aging Week activities.
-Information will be shared at the April 10, 2015 Forum that will raise awareness about opportunities that careers in aging provide.
+The Forum helped raise awareness about opportunities that careers in aging provide.
+View photos from the event.

-The Keynote Speaker for the Forum will be Rob Schreiber, M.D., who will discuss: "Challenges for Healthy Aging: Balancing Living Well with the Reality of Multiple Chronic Conditions."
+The Keynote Speaker was Rob Schreiber, M.D., who discussed "Challenges for Healthy Aging: Balancing Living Well with the Reality of Multiple Chronic Conditions."

 The Center for Gerontology Research and Partnerships fosters collaborative research on campus and within the region to promote healthy aging that enables adults to grow old with dignity.
 Given the unprecedented global demographics of aging, critical research is needed in areas such as nutrition, healthy living, chronic disease, cognitive changes in the workplace, formal and informal caregiving, technology use in older populations, and health care costs and challenges.